dialoguemd/covid-19/src/regions/ca/info/faq/https:/www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/63_COVID19-symptoms.md

 Symptoms for COVID-19 include but are not limited to:

-- cough
+- Cough
-- fever
+- Fever
-- difficulty breathing
+- Difficulty breathing
-- pneumonia in both lungs
+- Pneumonia in both lungs

 In severe cases, infection can lead to death.